twitter/communitynotes/content/faq.md

 All contributors and all Birdwatch contributions are subject to the Twitter Rules.
 Failure to abide by the rules can result in removal from the Birdwatch pilot, and/or other remediations.

 If you believe a note may have violated the Twitter Rules, you can report it by clicking or tapping the ••• menu on a note, and then selecting "Report”, or by using [this form](https://help.twitter.com/en/forms/birdwatch).

+Contributors who consistently write unhelpful notes may also have their [ability to write new notes temporarily locked](../writing-ability).

 {{< /expand >}}